 5. Use Natural Baits

 Many of the fish you’re after when surf fishing are cruising the shoreline in search of naturally occurring baitfish and other meals.
-You can find the best surf fishing baits such as shrimp, squid, or any kind of cut bait like cigar minnows or mullet at your local tackle shop.
+You can find the surf fishing baits such as shrimp, squid, or any kind of cut bait like cigar minnows or mullet at your local tackle shop.

 Many game fish species found in the surf at local beaches see these baits as a lucky find and an irresistible meal, especially if the area is seldom fished.